kshannn/react_art_gallery/README.md

 Access the live demo of the website [here](https://wonderful-turing-7905df.netlify.app).

 ## Project Summary

 **Project Context**

 The Art Galore(TAG) is a mobile-responsive open platform for artists to browse through art, leave reviews for art, and also share their art with the public.

 **Organisational Goals**

-The web app aims to promote the freedom and idea of sharing art to the public and exchanging constructive feedback in the art community.
-Through providing and receiving reviews, artist can make use of the feedback to improve on their art.
+The web app aims to promote the freedom of sharing art with the public and encourage exchanging of constructive art reviews within the art community.
+Artist can make use of the reviews provided to further improve on their art skills.

 **User Goals**

 The aim of users is to gather reviews for their art.
-These reviews can be helpful in helping them pinpoint the areas they can work on.
+These reviews can be helpful in pinpointing the areas they can work on.

 **Justification for the App**

 Many art platforms provides a platform for people to post and share their art however this art platform encourages leaving reviews to help artist grow.
-Creation of art post and reviews are made easy through the features implemented (e.g. art post and reviews can be made within a single click)
+The process of creating reviews is simplified through the features implemented (e.g. reviews can be created in a single click, messages throughout the website encouraging users to leave a review)

 ## Project Complexity

 Access the Project Complexity Matrix [here](https://github.com/kshannn/react_art_gallery/blob/master/public/project_complexity.pdf).

 ## UX/UI

 ### **Stategy**

 _Organisation_
-* Objective: Provide a platform to encourage sharing of constructive feedback within the art community
+* Objective: Provide a service platform to encourage sharing of art and constructive reviews within the art community

 _User_
-* Objective: To get reviews for the art that they shared
+* Objective: To get reviews for the art that they shared so that they can identify the areas to improve on

-* Needs: An art platform that encourages reviews
+* Needs: An art platform that allow users to easily post their art and get reviews

 * Demographics:
-    * Artists who do digital/traditional art and seeking for improvement from public feedback
+    * Artists who do digital/traditional art and are seeking to improve on their art skills based on public feedback
     * Sufficient literacy in using technological devices

-* Pain point: Can be difficult to get constructive feedback from other platforms
+* Pain point: Can be difficult to gain constructive feedback from other platforms

 User Stories | Acceptance Criteria(s)
 ------------ | -------------
 As an artist who is looking for feedback on my art, I want to be able to easily post my art onto a platform where I can gain feedback so that I can improve on my art based on them  | Feature that allows ease of posting art
+As a person who is looking to browse through art, I want to be able to easily search for art from specific categories so that I can narrow down to the results that I want quickly. | Feature that display multiple art posts and allow filtering or searching based on certain criterias

 ### **Scope**